Tour of Shuffleboard

 You can automatically start it when the Driver Station starts by setting the “Dashboard Type” to Shuffleboard in the settings tab as shown in the picture above.

-You can run it by double-clicking the Shuffleboard icon on the Windows Desktop.
+You can run it by double-clicking the Shuffleboard icon in the YEAR WPILib tools folder on the Windows Desktop.

 You can run it by double-clicking on the shuffleboard.XXX file (where XXX is